Learn about who you'll be working with and why congruency is so important to me.

 When he died of the cancer he’d been fighting for years, I was fifteen.
 The world is always shifting beneath us, but when it rattles enough to actually change the landscape, you’ll find yourself in intensive training to figure out which way is North.

 Not because I realized every moment was precious.
 I already knew that.
-But because I had to make plans with fear and discomfort, knowing the hard things, unpredicted or self inflicted, have always shown me where to grow.
+But because I knew if I was going to be the person I claimed to be, I had to embrace it all - the fear, the discomfort, the hard things.
+Because the hard things, unpredicted or self inflicted, have always shown me where to grow.

 There is no inspiration, no lesson, no life altering reward in playing safe.
 The best version of yourself, your team, your company awaits down the path of the unknown.